matthewagius/wallet-api/README.md

 - browse to: http://localhost:8080/swagger/index.html - full api documentation can be viewed here

 ## Browse the API using Swagger UI:
 - execute api/v1/auth endpoint.
-Please use the credentials below {
+Please use the following credentials {
   "email": "user.wallet@email.com",
   "password": "gue55myp4ss"
 }
 - once executed the api will return an access token.
 Copy this access token
 - Click on the Authorize button at the top right corner
-- type in "Bearer <your copied access token>" and click on Authorize
+- type in Bearer <your copied access token> and click on Authorize

 You may now use swagger to browse the API.